FluidGroup/FluidInterfaceKit/README.md

 **2 ways to use**

-### Using FluidStackViewController no uses UIKit presentation
+### Using FluidStackController no uses UIKit presentation

-`FluidStackViewController` is a container view controller like `UINavigationController` and `UITabBarController`.
+`FluidStackController` is a container view controller like `UINavigationController` and `UITabBarController`.
 It stacks view controllers on Z-axis to display.

 The transition of adding and removing are supported as well as UIKit's presentation. but it's more designed for flexibility.